UPC-A

 The UPC-A barcode is the most common and well-known symbology in the United States.

-You can find it on virtually every consumer goods in your local supermarket, as well as books, magazines, and newspapers.
+You can find it on virtually every consumer good in your local supermarket, as well as on books, magazines, and newspapers.

-There are a number of UPC variants, such as UPC-E, UPC 2-digit Supplement, UPC 5-digit supplement.
+There are a number of UPC variants, such as UPC-E, UPC 2-digit Supplement, and UPC 5-digit Supplement.

 UPC-A encodes 11 digits of numeric data along with a trailing check digit, for a total of 12 digits of barcode data.

-The human-readable digits are printed for the benefit of us lowly humans only.
-Obviously, the scanner doesn't pay any attention to them whatsoever and a barcode that is printed without these numbers will work just as well as one that includes them.
+The human-readable digits are printed for the benefit of us humans only.
+The scanner doesn't pay any attention to them whatsoever, and a barcode printed without these numbers works just as well as one that includes them.

 Structure of a UPC number